Trump pleads not guilty to 34 charges; admonished by judge

-A silent and stone-faced Trump, his lips pursed in apparent anger, entered the courtroom shortly before 2:30 p.m.
+Trump, his lips pursed in apparent anger, entered the courtroom shortly before 2:30 p.m.
 He left court about an hour later, also without commenting.
+All told, the voluble Trump spoke only about 10 words during the entire proceeding.

 Before the arraignment, he narrated his feelings in real time, describing the experience as “SURREAL” as he traveled from Trump Tower to lower Manhattan to face a judge.